Skip to content

 To overcome the interloper label, I had on my forehead, it became apparent that this bid had to be managed with us all as equals.

-Of course, we're all equals, but this meant putting on a different type of leadership hat.
-I had to support rather than be authoritarian.
-Minimising conflict but still promoting different points of view.
+Of course, we're all equals, but this meant putting on a different leadership hat.
+I had to support rather than be authoritarian, minimising conflict while still promoting different points of view.

 No matter where you are in the world, interloper or not.
 Different points of view are vital in creating a more holistic picture of your customer, bidding environment, and competitors.